HaroldTheCoder/DoorDash-Landingpage-sample/README.md

 # DoorDash-Landingpage-sample
 DoorDash Landing page sample for practice purposes.
 Written content by Ann Preidis

 This sample includes a Support auto chatbot.
-It is my first time building this feature from scratch using pure JavaScript, it automatically replies to topic common questions and sentences.
+It is my first time building this feature from scratch using pure JavaScript, it automatically replies to common questions and sentences.
 For example try:
 -'How are you?'
 - 'I need help'
 - 'I want more info'